-To be approved, the FDA requires the vaccine work in at least half of those who receive it.
+To be approved, the FDA requires the vaccine to work in at least half of those who receive it.
 Early analysis from the National Institutes of Health independent data review board (DSMB) saw that 94-95% of those who received the Pfizer/BioNTech and Moderna vaccines in the trials became immune to the coronavirus.
 Johnson & Johnson’s vaccine showed 66% effectiveness against the virus.
 Most importantly, all three vaccines provide significant protection against severe outcomes and hospitalization from the virus, no matter the variation.

 The Pfizer/BioNTech and Moderna vaccines are mRNA vaccines, a type of immunization that does not use the real virus in the vaccine, but instead employs a piece of genetic material to create antibodies against the novel coronavirus.
 Each of the mRNA vaccines requires two doses, given three to four weeks apart.
 The Johnson & Johnson vaccine is slightly different, which makes it easier to store and only requires one dose.

 Other vaccines—different types of immunizations made by multiple companies—are currently in clinical trials with results expected early (and throughout) 2021.
 In any trial where participants exhibit worrisome symptoms, the trial is paused and cannot proceed until any issues are corrected.